The RICS retrofit standard.

 1. Promote Best Practices: Ensure that retrofit projects follow best practices that protect the integrity of the building, particularly when dealing with historic or traditional structures.

 3. Minimise Risk: Address common risks such as moisture, poor ventilation, and overheating that can arise from poorly executed retrofits.
+Repair the building first so the retrofit does not fail a key drive.

 4. Ensure Sustainability: Emphasis of sustainable materials and methods, reducing the carbon footprint of the construction process and the building’s operational impact over time.

-5. Protect Property Value: Help preserve or even enhance the value of properties by adopting methods that balance energy efficiency with the building’s structural integrity, aesthetics and architectural design..
+5. Protect Property Value: Help preserve or even enhance the value of properties by adopting methods that balance energy efficiency with the building’s structural integrity, aesthetics, and architectural design..

 Key Components of the RICS Retrofit Standard